Case 2013-MDC05-01 - Endovenous treatment of varicose veins

 Since the original suggestion concerning procpro 21S09 included all the PHT-codes we want all the codes to have procpro 21S09.
 This to aviod the need for futher discussion which code should or should not have procpro 21S09.
 We do not accept Marttis suggestion and technical changes concerning 21S09.

 The Swedish technical Changes should be introduced for 2016.

 As far as 21S10 are concerned this is part of the Finnish Multitrauma and we have no reason to object to which codes should have 21S10.
 For Finland it is important to really look at the involved codes.

-#15 Updated by Martti Virtanen almost 5 years ago
+#15 Updated by Martti Virtanen over 5 years ago

 2015-04-08 Martti Virtanen